ebruchez/ebruchez.github.io/pages/comic-books.md

 ## Background

 I grew up reading lots of comic books (AKA "bandes dessinées").
 I read lots of [Franco-Belgian comics](https://en.wikipedia.org/wiki/Franco-Belgian_comics) including classics known all around the world, such as Tintin and Asterix, but also Mickey Mouse and Donald Duck which of course originate from the US.
 I am not a huge fan of the [superhero comics](https://en.wikipedia.org/wiki/Superhero_comics) or [manga](https://en.wikipedia.org/wiki/Manga), but that might still come.
+I do like some American comic strips, including Peanuts and Calvin and Hobbes.

 ## Latest reads